-SICK is excited to announce a challenge for universities across the US and Canada to support innovation and student achievement in automation and technology.
-Fifteen teams will be selected to participate in the challenge, and the chosen teams will be supplied a 16-layer, 360° SICK LiDAR sensor (multiScan) and accessories.
+For the 8th year, SICK, Inc. is excited to announce a challenge for universities across the US and Canada to support innovation and student achievement in automation and technology.
+Fifteen teams will be selected to participate in the challenge, and the chosen teams will be supplied a compact but powerful 2D LiDAR (picoScan150) and accessories.
 The teams will be challenged to solve a problem, create a solution and bring a new application that utilizes the SICK scanner in any industry.

 At a Glance